samheyman/duckduckgo-skyscanner-apis-cheatsheet/README.md

-# A DDG cheatsheet for Skyscanner's APIs
+# DDG cheatsheet Skyscanner APIs

-A simple DDG cheatsheet for Skyscanner's Travel APIS.
+A simple DDG cheatsheet for using Skyscanner's Travel APIS.

 ![Screenshot of the DDG cheatsheet for Skyscanner's APIs](/images/DDG_cheatsheet1.png)
 ![Screenshot of the DDG cheatsheet for Skyscanner's APIs](/images/DDG_cheatsheet2.png)